 It is also important to consider the stochasticity (heterogeneity) and dynamics of traffic flows.

-I have been working on the developments of (1) analytical and stochastic traffic assignment models, (2) network loading algorithms, and
+I have been working on the developments of methodologies for network traffic assignment,

 Our new models and algorithms are tested on various types of networks, such as vehicular, railway, and pedestrian networks (and their combinations),